 Smothering Weeds by Occultation

 If you follow Jean-Martin Fortier’s work, you’ll quickly learn that using silage tarps, also known as occultation, is a critical method of weed control on his farms.
 This involves placing a black tarp over a bed that has completed its harvest and waiting for a minimum of three weeks (two weeks can work during peak heat) before transplanting your next crop.
-Simply put, by blocking out the light and limiting the surface area, your weeds won’t be able to grow and you’ll reduce your seed bank of these pesky plants!
+Simply put, by blocking out the light and limiting the surface area, your weeds won’t be able to grow.
+It will reduce your seed bank of these pesky plants!

-Alternatively, if a bed won’t be used for many weeks before its next planting, sowing a cover crop, also called green manure, for weed control is a good practice, plus it can help to boost your soil fertility and improve your soil structure.
+Alternatively, if a bed won’t be used for many weeks before its next planting, sowing a cover crop, also called green manure, for weed control is a good practice.
+Also, it can help to boost your soil fertility and improve your soil structure.

 Use Dense Planting Techniques